serchmtz/levanzo/README.md

 Future versions of the library will add support for more sophisticated declarative validations with SHACL.

-Another interesting features of Levanzo when working with payloads is the integraction with `clojure.spec` in order to sample generated instances of a particular class.
+Another interesting features of Levanzo when working with payloads is the integraction with `clojure.spec.alpha` in order to sample generated instances of a particular class.
 A Generator for any API class can be obtained using the functions in the `levanzo.spec.schema` namespace.

 For example, to generate some instances of Person we can use the following code: